MoonPoet/xaprb-src/content/blog/2007/javascript-formatting-library-update.md

 And a few days ago someone [sponsored](/donate/) an improvement to the [number-formatting libraries](/blog/2007/06/19/javascript-number-formatting-library-updated/).

 Who knows---someday I may end up building some browser GUI systems again and use these.
 In the meantime it's encouraging that they remain useful to people.

-*Note:* This episode is pre-recorded.
-I'm taking a short hiatus from blogging and will respond to your comments when I return.